suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 #### suit-condition-minimum-battery

-suit-condition-minimum-battery provides a mechanism to test a device's battery level before installing an update.
+suit-condition-minimum-battery provides a mechanism to test a Recipient's battery level before installing an update.
 This condition is for use in primary-cell applications, where the battery is only ever discharged.
 For batteries that are charged, suit-directive-wait is more appropriate, since it defines a "wait" until the battery level is sufficient to install the update. suit-condition-minimum-battery is specified in mWh. suit-condition-minimum-battery is OPTIONAL to implement.

 #### suit-condition-update-authorized